LAByrinth Theater Company

 LAByrinth Theater Company is a non-profit, Off-Broadway theater company based in New York City.
-Led by Philip Seymour Hoffman and John Ortiz for many years, its artistic director is Ortiz.
+Led by Philip Seymour Hoffman and John Ortiz for many years, its current artistic director is Aaron Weiner.
 The New York Times described it in 2014 as "an ethnically diverse downtown troupe that has mounted several critically acclaimed new works".

 History

-LAByrinth Theater Company was founded in 1992 by 13 actors looking for "a home where the group, for three hours each week, could engage in a variety of theatrical exercises designed to push each others’ limits and bind together into a tightly knit, uninhibited and impassioned ensemble – one in which each member is given the opportunity and support not only to act, but to write, direct, produce, sweep, paint, hang lights, etcetera."
-This expansion of artists into the exploration of new aspects of theater remains one of the primary goals of Labyrinth, and the company is fostering a new generation of writers and directors who come from acting backgrounds.
+LAByrinth Theater Company was founded in 1992 and was originally begun as Latino Actors Base (LAB) by Gary Perez, John Ortiz, David Deblinger, and Paul Calderón.
+LAB used the INTAR Theatre, on West 52nd Street.
+In those early days, the company attracted mainly Latino actors who would perform theatrical exercises together "for three hours each week… given the opportunity and support not only to act, but to write, direct, produce, sweep, paint, hang lights, etcetera."
+With time, the group adopted the LAByrinth name as it attracted a multi-cultural troupe of performers, builders and trades.

 In 2017, Dane Laffrey, Scott Zielinski, and Michael Urie won Obie Awards presented by the American Theatre Wing.